CCTC: Frequently Asked Questions

 Do I need to take the courses in a particular order?

-This 3-course graduate-level program consists of two (2) preparatory courses (GED 548 & GED 549), followed by one (1) teaching internship course (GED 594).
+This 3-course graduate-level program consists of two (2) preparatory courses (GED 548 & GED 549), followed by one (1) independent study course (GED 594).
 GED 548 and GED 549 can be taken in any order, but must be completed prior to attending GED 594.

 Some things to note:

-• Completing GED 548 & GED 549, each with a grade of “B” or better, is a prerequisite for the internship course, GED 594; students cannot sign up for the internship course without first successfully completing the required academic courses and receiving approval from the internship course faculty by meeting the required criteria, which includes satisfying the California Community College Minimum Qualifications
+- Completing GED 548 & GED 549, each with a grade of “B” or better, is a prerequisite for the independent course, GED 594; students cannot sign up for the 594 course without first successfully completing the required courses and receiving approval from the program faculty by meeting the required criteria, which includes satisfying the California Community College Minimum Qualifications.

-• The internship with a faculty mentor is something students find on their own and coordinate with their own schedule in mind, as each person's location, discipline, days of availability, etc., are different.
-The CSUDH internship course faculty will provide guidance and assistance through the internship process.
-Connect with the internship course faculty when you start taking your 2nd course.
+- The optional internship with a faculty mentor is something students find on their own and coordinate with their own schedule in mind, as each person's location, discipline, days of availability, etc., are different.
+The CSUDH program faculty will provide guidance and assistance through the internship process.

 How long does it take to complete the certificate?

-The certificate can be completed in as little as two terms (one for the two preparatory courses and one for the internship course).
+The certificate can be completed in as little as two terms (one for the two preparatory courses and one for the independent study course).
 We recommend that students expect to complete within a 3–5 year period in order to stay up-to-date with California Community Colleges current/best practices.

 Where are the classes held?

-Internships are held on-site at the community college where you arrange your internship (conducted only during the fall or spring terms).
+Optional internships are held on-site or online through a community college where you arrange your internship (conducted only during the fall or spring terms).

 Do you offer financial assistance?